 You can provide references in support of your application however the SAC will usually contact your nominated referees for specific comment against the selection criteria.
 As noted on the cover sheet, you should provide names and contact information for at least 2 referees.

 If you are applying for an expeditioner position in Antarctica, you can include references in your resume.

 Who to contact for more information?

 If you need more information about the vacancy you should speak with the contact officer listed on the advertisement.
-If you have general questions about the AAD or how we conduct vacancy filling you should contact Human Resources on 1800 030 755 or Recruitment using the online contact form.
+If you have general questions about the AAD or how we conduct vacancy filling, please contact the Recruitment team on 1800 030 755 or by contact form.